Bidhannagar Municipal Corporation: Administration

 Bidhannagar Municipal Corporation is divided into 41 wards.
 The 41 wards are arranged into 6 boroughs.
 Each ward elects a councillor.
 The mayor is responsible for the overall functioning of the BMC and has a tenure of five years.
-At present, the All India Trinamool Congress holds the power in the BMC.
+At present, the no one holds the power in the BMC.

 Budget

 As of 2020, the budget of the city government is fund surplus with a budget of ₹424.8 crore while its total revenue stands at ₹425 crore.
 A lot of funds were allocated for disaster management and covid relief while an allocation of ₹150 crore was made for a road repairing scheme to have the transport infrastructure upgraded.

 Demographics

 As per 2011 census, total population under Bidhannagar Municipal Corporation is 632,107.
 Total number of Scheduled Castes and Scheduled Tribes are 121,761 and 10,950 respectively.
 Among the 41 wards, Wards no 20 has the highest population with 20,981 residents while ward no 23 has the lowest population with 11,639 residents.
 Total number of households in BMC is 153,661.